janusboandersen/big-data/README.md

 # Big Data :rocket:
 Machine Learning, big-data, and AI related exercises and projects.

 The larger project is a comparison of the performance of different models and algorithms to classify the MNIST dataset.
+See [notebook and report](https://github.com/janusboandersen/big-data/tree/master/mnist-project).

 ## Set up environment
 - Requires pre-installed Python3, >= 3.6, preferably >=3.8